Citizens Of Twin Cities Flout Ban On Kite Flying - UrduPoint

 Citizens Of Twin Cities Flout Ban On Kite Flying

-A significant number of kites continue to hover over the skies in twin cities of Rawalpindi and Islamabad despite a ban on kite flying but the citizens are flouting the ban, as the administration fails to ensure complete compliance of the restriction

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Feb, 2022 ) :A significant number of kites continue to hover over the skies in twin cities of Rawalpindi and Islamabad despite a ban on kite flying but the citizens are flouting the ban, as the administration fails to ensure complete compliance of the restriction.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Feb, 2022 ) :A significant number of kites continue to hover over the skies in twin cities of Rawalpindi and Islamabad despite a ban on kite flying but the citizens are flouting it, as the administration fails to ensure complete compliance of the restriction.

 While some citizens have asked for a complete crackdown on the dealers and stressed for an effective implementation of the ban to prevent the loss of precious lives in the name of celebration of a spring festival "Basant", there are also people who are fully prepared to celebrate it without any worry.